dmbaturin/iproute2-cheatsheet/site/index.md

 In the absence of a remote endpoint address, the key is the only way to identify the tunnel traffic, so `${key value}` is required.

-This type of tunnels allows you to communicate with multiple endpoints by using the same tunnel interface.
+This type of tunnel allows you to communicate with multiple endpoints by using the same tunnel interface.
 It's commonly used in complex VPN setups with multiple endpoints communicating to one another (in Cisco terminology, "dynamic multipoint VPN").

-Since there is no explicit remote endpoint address, obviously it is not enough to just create a tunnel.
+Since there is no explicit remote endpoint address, it is obviously not enough to just create a tunnel.
 Your system needs to know where the other endpoints are.
-In real life NHRP (Next Hop Resolution Protocol) is used for it.
+In real life, NHRP (Next Hop Resolution Protocol) is used for it.

-For testing you can add peers manually (given remote endpoint uses 203.0.113.6 address on its physical interface and 10.0.0.2 on the tunnel):
+For testing, you can add peers manually (given remote endpoint uses 203.0.113.6 address on its physical interface and 10.0.0.2 on the tunnel):

 ```
 ip neighbor add 10.0.0.2 lladdr 203.0.113.6 dev tun8